 Start your holiday light expedition at the city's top attraction.
-Holiday Lights on the River Walk is located at the very heart of San Antonio.
+Holiday Lights on the River Walk is located in the very heart of San Antonio.
 Locals and visitors love strolling, dining, and shopping along the 15-mile (24-km) promenade in any season.
 Yet this place is unbeatable when adorned with 100,000 lights shining all night long from 6 pm to 8 am.
 In addition to Christmas lights, the city park hosts a range of events during the holiday season, namely Ford Holiday Boat Caroling, Ford Fiesta de las Luminarias, and the Holiday Artisan Show.
 Admission: free.

-Whataburger Zoo Lights (November 20, 2020–January 3, 2021)
+Whataburger Zoo Lights (November 18, 2022–January 1, 2023)

-UIW Light the Way Celebration: Holiday Drive (November 20–22, 2020) | Holiday Lights (November 23, 2020–January 6, 2021)
+UIW Light the Way Holiday Lights (November 19, 2022–January 6, 2023)

 Another spectacular Christmas light display occurs at the University of the Incarnate Word, next to San Antonio Zoo.
 Light the Way Holiday Drive kicks off the holiday season.
 The ticketed event runs for several days in late November, from 6 to 9 pm.
 Whoever can't make it to Light the Way still has plenty of time to take in the enchanting glow all over the campus.
 The holiday show goes on till early January.
 Admission: Holiday Drive is a ticketed event; holiday lights can be enjoyed for free.

-SeaWorld's Christmas Celebration (November 20, 2020–January 3, 2021)
+SeaWorld's Christmas Celebration (November 10, 2022–January 2, 2023)

 Lights Alive!
-Drive Thru (November 20, 2020–January 3, 2021)
+San Antonio Drive Thru (November 19, 2022–January 2, 2023)

-There's another captivating light show close to the SeaWorld.
+There's another captivating light show close to SeaWorld.
 Lights Alive! drive-thru is held near The National Shooting Complex, only 8 more miles (13 km) to the northwest.
-The musically synchronized display is 100% computer-controlled, making it the first of its kind site across the state.
+The musically synchronized display is 100% computer-controlled, making it the first of its kind throughout the state.
 You'll be riding to the tunes of Christmas classics as well as modern remixes.
 Park & Play Wonderland, at the end of the fascinating 1-mi course, amazes with a 50-foot (15-m) animated light show tree.
 Continue celebrating with Santa, try traditional festive foods, crafts, and more.
 The drive-thru is for cars only.
 Price: $35 per car ($30 when purchased online).
 Hours: 6–10 pm on Sunday–Thursday, and 6–11 pm on Friday & Saturday.

-Old West Christmas Light Fest (November 26–December 25, 2020)
+Old West Christmas Light Fest (November 24–December 24, 2022)